aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

   vrf Tenant1
     address-family ipv4 unicast
-      redistribute direct route-map permit-all evpn vni 10100 l2
+      redistribute direct route-map permit-all
-    rd 192.0.2.1:100
-    route-target import 100:100
-    route-target export 100:100
 ```

-As you can see from the above, a new VLAN is created for the L3VNI and the L3VNI is mapped to it.
-This L3VNI is mapped to an IP VRF (a 1:1 mapping).
-The VRF is enabled under BGP and all direct routes are distributed under this.
-The L3VNI must also be enabled under the NVE interface (nve1, in this case).
-Similar configuration is done on leaf2 as well, with the L3VNI having matching route-targets.

-An anycast MAC address is configured on all the leafs (using '*fabric forwarding anycast-gateway-mac*'), and the IRB interfaces are enabled with '*fabric forwarding mode anycast-gateway*'.
-This enables the anycast gateway functionality on the IRB interface.
-Each leaf is also configured for it's respective VLAN/BD under EVPN along with the import/export route-targets (these are the MAC VRF route-targets for the L2 domain).

 Leaf1 learns h1s MAC address and IPv4 address using ARP/ND.
 We can initiate a ping from h1 (to its default gateway, 10.100.100.254, which is present on leaf1) to trigger this process.